lenormf/fgen/README.md

 Templates are all located in your home directory, in the directory called `templates`, and are basically text files containing code or data that you tend to use often.
 You can list all the available templates with the `-l` option, or `--list`.

 The name of the file that will be generated is the fullname (name + extension) of the template used, unless the `-f` flag is used.
+If the string "-" is passed to the "-f" flag, the rendered template will be written to the standard output.

 Finally, all the default settings are tweakable with command line flags, and/or with the `Defaults` class in `fgen.py`.